Why Are Buffalo Wings Called Buffalo Wings?

 What’s In Buffalo Sauce?

-Buffalo sauce itself, typically some combination of hot sauce, vinegar, butter, Worcestershire sauce and spices, was found to deliciously coat things beyond wings, like pizza, meatballs, dips, meatloaf, deviled eggs, even salad, as well as made into a soup.
+Buffalo sauce itself, typically some combination of hot sauce, vinegar, butter, Worcestershire sauce and spices, was found to deliciously coat things beyond wings, like Buffalo pizza, Buffalo chicken meatballs, Buffalo dips, as well as made into Buffalo chicken chili.

 In Buffalo, New York, where it all began, former Mayor Stan Makowski declared July 29 as National Chicken Wing Day.
 Wing fanatics can find free or super cheap wings throughout the city this day.